 In a Rut?

-It got me thinking and I realized I’ve been experiencing a bit of the same feeling.
-The past year+ has been *different*, to say the least.
-In some ways it was a needed break from our normally busy lives but enough is enough, right?
-It’s time to blow away the cobwebs and get out of a rut.
+We watched this episode in June of 2021.
+It got me thinking and I realized I had been experiencing a bit of the same feeling.
+The first year or two of the pandemic had been *different*, to say the least.
+In some ways it was a needed break from our previously busy lives but life was getting a bit monotonous.

 10 Ways to Get Out of a Rut